aidanboyne/BCM/_posts/2023-07-31-TTM_M1_OrientationTakingHistory.md

 In any given encounter, we do subset of above.

 #### Encounter with new symptom --> diagnosis
 Diagnosis is central: ID of nature/cause of phenomenon.
-Patients want to know what is wrong and diagnosis informs treatment and prognisis.  **Differential Diagnosis** refers to multiple possible diagnoses to explain problem. **Working Diagnosis** is likley diagnosis that is acted upon while we may not be 100% sure.
+Patients want to know what is wrong and diagnosis informs treatment and prognosis.  **Differential Diagnosis** refers to multiple possible diagnoses to explain problem. **Working Diagnosis** is likely diagnosis that is acted upon while we may not be 100% sure.

 Diagnoses are made by matching illness characteristics with "illness scripts".
 Diagnoses can be:
- - Singular, well-defined disease (Heart failure due to genetic dialated cardiomyopathy)
+ - Singular, well-defined disease (Heart failure due to genetic dilated cardiomyopathy)
  - Broad and heterogeneous category of diseases (Heart failure)
  - Somewhere inbetween

  **Proximate Diagnosis** is a diagnosis that serves as an intermediary label... we want to arrive at an **endpoint diagnosis** that informs us what exactly is causing the problem and how to treat it.

- #### History of present illness
+ ### History of present illness

  "What brings you in today" establishes chief concern - narrows worlds of possibility.
 More broadly, the clinical history is the most important category of info for diagnosis, sufficient for diagnosis in >80% of cases is some contexts.
 Always will guide subsequent evaluation and leads to hypotheses.

 **Chief concern / reason for visit: headache**

-History of present illness: Dev is a 31-year-old woman with no past medical history who comes to urgent care with 3 days of headache.
+_History of present illness_: Dev is a 31-year-old woman with no past medical history who comes to urgent care with 3 days of headache.
 She was in her usual state of health until 10 days ago, when she developed a urinary tract infection.
 She had some burning with urination.
 She took trimethoprim-sulfamethoxazole for 3 days and her symptoms resolved quickly.
 The headache started right as she was finishing the antibiotics.
 The pain started gradually while she was relaxing at home after work.
 She gets mild headaches sometimes, and she didn’t think much of it at the time.
 But the next day it was still there, and in fact it has remained constant and continued to get worse for the last two days.
 The pain is all over her head, feels like a heaviness, and extends/radiates to her neck.
 It has gotten as bad as 8/10 in severity but improves to 5/10 when she takes ibuprofen, which she has done 2-3 times per day since it started.
 She hasn’t noticed anything else that makes it better or worse, except maybe that lying still helps and moving around and moving her neck makes it hurt more.